1. Pressure Often Leads To Action

 “Success is a journey, not a destination.
 The doing is often more important than the outcome,” -Arthur Ashe

 Did we fool Penn and Teller?
 No. But the victory was in the doing.
-I can’t begin to tell you how wonderful the overall experience was working with the Fool Us team.
+Through this, it really helped us expand our horizons on how to manage stress, and I can’t begin to tell you how wonderful the overall experience was working with the Fool Us team.
 Everyone involved with the show was extremely caring and professional.
 Just being with and working with that team was a career highlight for me.

 It probably would have been much safer to have performed a routine that I’ve done for years and years.
 Especially when you consider that if we fail, it would be on a very public national platform.
 Yet, artistically it was exactly that risk that made us stretch ourselves, to work harder and break us out of our own limitations.
 That only happened because of embracing the pressure rather than avoiding it.

-If you are still reading this, I hope our story encourages you.
+If you are still reading this, I hope our story encourages you and that you now have a little inspiration in terms of how to manage stress.
 If there is a goal you’d like to accomplish but have put it off because it seems so far out of reach, take some action today.
 Revise that; take massive action today.
 If you fail, so what?
 Fail spectacularly!
 Then start again.

-In Conclusion, here are my six pieces of advice for dealing with stress.
+In Conclusion, here are my six pieces of advice on how to manage stress:.

 - Embrace the pressure.
 You’ll will accomplish more if you have a deadline.
 Look for ways to saddle and harness the stress than to fight it or hide from it.
 Make it work for you.